How to Do a Character Study to Help Understand the Bible

 To find out more about those storms, I did a search on Google and found a section of the book Weather and the Bible by Dr. Donald B. DeYoung, which describes the sea and explains why the storms can be so sudden and violent.
 From this information I deduced that a fisherman had to be brave to face this danger every day, and added it to my picture of who John was.

 The tension between the Jews and the Romans is well documented in history books and articles on the subject.
 Many bibles will give you a short timeline of what was happening with the Jewish nation in the 400 years between the Old Testament and New Testament.
-They had last heard from God during the end of the Persian Empire.
-Alexander the Great conquered the known world, creating a huge empire.
+The Jews had last heard from God during the end of the Persian Empire.
+After that, Alexander the Great conquered the known world for the Greek Empire.
 As the Greeks came into power, they unified their part of the world with roads, common language and progress.
 They also spread their hedonistic lifestyle, which was often in direct conflict with the Jewish laws.
 It was the job of the Pharisees to keep the Jewish customs and beliefs intact.
 By the time Jesus was born, the Jews were under Roman control.
 They had religious freedom and limited ability to self-rule.
 In spite of these freedoms, the Romans were hated.
 Herod was a cruel ruler.
 He placed forbidden idols in the Jewish temple, built temples for Emperor worship, taxed the people heavily and had all Jewish infants under the age of 2 put to death when he found out about the birth of Jesus.
 Much of the hedonistic lifestyle still thrived, and many of the Jews embraced it.
 There was almost as much contention among the Jews themselves as there was between them and the rest of the world.
-Knowing about these conflicts is not only interesting, but gives us a better understanding of the world Jesus lived in, which helps us better understand the books that are written about him.
+Knowing about these conflicts gives us a better understanding of the world John lived in.

 For Further Study